Orthopedic Physical Therapy Residency

 - Comprehensive Learning Modules: Residents engage in self-guided modules, directed readings, hands-on practice, and mentor-led discussions.
 Weekly dedicated hours focus on specialty-specific knowledge and advanced clinical reasoning.

-- Orthopedic Section Modules: Core didactic content includes the Orthopaedic Section of the APTA’s Current Concepts in Orthopedic Physical Therapy, with residents tested on key topics throughout the program.
+- Orthopedic Section Modules: Core didactic content includes the Orthopedic Academy of the APTA’s Residency Curriculum, with residents tested on key topics throughout the program.

 Professional Development Opportunities